 20. Blue Iguana

-This brilliantly blue lizard lives in the Caribbean.
-They grow to be over 5 feet long and more than 25 pounds.
-They eat mostly leaves and stems but enjoy a tasty fruit snack every so often.
-They are a long-living animal species- typically living up to 25 to 40 years!
+This brilliantly blue lizard lives in the Caribbean where they can grow to be over 5 feet long and more than 25 pounds!
+They eat mostly leaves and stems but also enjoy a tasty fruit snack every so often.
+They are a long-living animal species with lifespans of 25 to 40 years!

 Learn More: Wildlife Conservation Society